Property specialist, Victoria Cranwell, explains everything you need to know about transfer of equity.

 In addition to conveyancing fees for your solicitor to undertake the necessary legal work, there will also be a number of disbursements payable to outside agencies, including search fees, and fees for obtaining office copies of the land or charge certificate.
 In addition, there will be fees payable to the Land Registry to register the transfer of ownership.

 How long does a transfer of equity take?

-Assuming the parties all agree on the terms, the process is not usually lengthy, unless there are problems with obtaining the mortgage lender’s consent.
-From start to finish, a typical, straightforward, transfer of equity will take between 2 and 4 weeks.
-An application is then made to Land Registry for the changes to be recorded and this part of the process will take a little longer.
+Assuming the parties all agree on the terms, the process is not usually lengthy.
+If there is a delay, it’s usually because there are problems in obtaining the mortgage lender’s consent.
+From start to finish, a typical, straightforward transfer of equity takes between 2 and 4 weeks.
+However, registering the transaction with the Land Registry takes a little longer.